 There are many types of content that brands can post on Weibo to engage with followers and build a strong fan base: product-related information, soft content, interactive games with fans or KOLs (Key Opinion Leaders), and fun contests.

-The use of social media has been seen as a great way to connect with the customer in an efficient manner; posts within such platforms allow marketers’ messages to be conveyed quickly while still retaining some level of personalization due to its limited character count.
-Brands also have found success using other venues — one example is Sina’s update about “soft” marketing tactics which focus more on less self-promotion but instead providing value through engaging conversations.
+The use of social media has been seen as a great way to connect with the customer in an efficient manner; posts within such platforms allow marketers’ messages to be conveyed quickly while still retaining some level of personalization due to their limited character count.

 Developing an online presence is one of the most powerful tools to connect with Chinese social media users (and travelers).
 These influential opinion leaders have millions and followers, so let them help you spread your message!